 Can I go to work?

 If it is possible for you to work from home and your employer agrees, you should do so.
-If you are unable to work from home and you are presenting cold or flu-like symptoms, you must not go into work under any circumstances.
+If you are unable to work from home and you are presenting cold or flu-like symptoms, you must not go to work under any circumstances.
 You must stay in your home and avoid all physical contact with others.

 If you are not presenting any symptoms and are not able to work from home, avoid using public transport.
 If you do not have any other option, take care when using public transport and take a look at the government guidelines.

-If you live in South Melbourne and are in need of GP consultation services, get in touch with CityMed medical centre by giving us a call on 03 9114 3800 or by dropping us an email at firstname.lastname@example.org.
+If you live in South Melbourne and are in need of GP consultation services, get in touch with CityMed medical centre by giving us a call at 03 9114 3800 or by dropping us an email at firstname.lastname@example.org.